-Sincerely, Tony Penna Vice President, Liberty
+Sincerely, Tony Penna President, Liberty

 To request a printed copy of this report, please call us at 1-855-382-6508.
-This report can also be found on the internet at www.health.arkansas.gov/eng/ccr/272.pdf.
+This report can also be found on the internet at health.arkansas.gov/eng/272.

 This report is intended to provide you with important information about your drinking water and the efforts made to provide safe drinking water.